15 Incredibly Low-Stress Jobs That Pay Well

 - Little or no responsibility for public safety

 Stress is subjective, but so is the concept of good pay.
-That's why we only included jobs that offer you good potential to earn more than the national average, which was $51,960 per year, according to 2018 data.1 (For some occupations, you may need to gain at least a few years of experience before you can reach the part of your salary range that is above the national average.)
+That's why we only included jobs that offer you good potential to earn more than the national average, which was $53,490 per year, according to 2019 data from the Occupational Employment Statistics (OES) program.
+(For some occupations, you may need to gain at least a few years of experience before you can reach the part of your salary range that is above the national average.)

 Keep reading in order to discover 15 of the least stressful jobs that can also provide you with a great paycheck.
 Some of these occupations are also expected to have a high number of job openings.
-So, for each one, we've included the projected number of job openings for the decade between 2014 and 2024.2 The salary information reflects data collected in 2018.1
+So, for each one, we've included the projected number of yearly job openings for the decade between 2018 and 2028, as noted by the Bureau of Labor Statistics.
+The salary information reflects OES program data collected in 2019.

 IT management is a great career option for those who enjoy managing people and working with the most current technology.
 Although it can be somewhat stressful when network interruptions, Internet outages, or software and hardware glitches occur, it's still one of the better low-stress, high-paying jobs out there.
 That's especially the case if you can keep your organization's technology running smoothly.
 By staying a step ahead, you can enjoy a low-conflict work environment with little criticism or scrutiny.

 So, can you picture yourself overseeing an organization's IT department?
 That's exactly what you can do when you work as a computer and information systems manager.
 You can help an organization navigate the complex and ever-changing technical landscape in order to ensure that they have the best software, hardware, and IT staff in place.